Ketan987/cctech_hiring/README.md

 $ P $ : $[0,0]$
 Output : False

- - NOTE: Solution inside of polygon_and_point folder
+ - NOTE: Solution of this problem is in `practice.py` file